-How to Organize a Successful Benchmark
+How to Organise a Successful Benchmark

-Organizing a successful benchmark all boils down to understanding what your member businesses want, how they operate and most of all how they think.
+Organising a successful benchmark all boils down to understanding what your member businesses want, how they operate and most of all how they think.
 Now while that is easier said than done having all these variables in place can help you go a pretty long way.
 If your members aren’t aware of what benchmarking is all about, educating them about it will help to retain existing ones and attract new members.
 Plus, it is essential to make sure that all members are aware of the fact that the association is in a unique position to conduct meaningful benchmarks which help everyone.

 The association’s own mindset is also instrumental in ensuring that the benchmarks conducted help to add value.
 That’s done by structuring the benchmarks in a meaningful way.
 Many associations take it upon themselves to assume that benchmarking isn’t their job.
 That mindset puts the association at risk of soon becoming irrelevant especially when competing associations or those related to the industry start conducting benchmarks for their members.